Spaceglidemasta/Java-Sumo-Projekt-UAS/README.md

 This creates 2 .jar's in /src/target, make sure move the one named *-with-dependencies.jar to the parent folder, like showed in the file tree above.

-Then, double-click the .jar or, inside the parent folder,
+Then, double-click the .jar or, inside the <code>target</code> folder,

-    java -jar JavaProjectWi[...]-dependencies.jar
+    java -jar JavaProjectWiSe2526-1.0-SNAPSHOT.jar

-Important: if there is no sumo.exe / sumo in your "%sumo_home%\bin" / "$SUMO_HOME/bin", there needs to be one in the SumoConfig folder, although this is redundant, as TraaS needs SUMO_HOME anyway.

 ## Usage